-Those that you are responsible for.
+Those who you are responsible for.

 Comprised of the many unique variables that influence a leader’s decision such as objectives, conditions, resources available, organizational influences, and others affected by the action.

-The short and long-term effects of your actions.
+The short- and long-term effects of your actions.

-- Each mission has a different level risk.
+- Each mission has a different level of risk.
 Discuss how the four leadership environment elements affect perceived risk in a changing environment.